brooklynrail/brooklynrail-platform/content/events/2021/03/paul-mccarthy-with-dan-cameron.md

 ---
 title: Paul McCarthy with Dan Cameron
 summary: Artist Paul McCarthy will be in conversation with curator, educator, and Rail Editor-at-Large Dan Cameron.
-We’ll conclude with a poetry reading.
+We’ll conclude with a poetry reading from Cristine Brache.
 people:
   - person: paul-mccarthy
     event_bio: "Widely considered to be one of the most influential and